Calicut through the Eyes of Abdur Razzak

-Calicut is perfectly a safe harbour, and like Hormuz [on the Persian Gulf] it attracts merchants from every part of the world.
-Here one can find abundance of precious articles brought from maritime countries such as Abyssinia [Ethiopia, Northeast Africa], Zirbad [Indonesia, Southeast Asia] and Zanzibar [East Africa].
+Calicut is an incredibly safe harbour, just like Hormuz on the Persian Gulf, that brings together merchants from all over the world.
+Here one can find abundance of valuable items from maritime countries like Abyssinia [Ethiopia, Northeast Africa], Zirbad [Indonesia, Southeast Asia] and Zanzibar [East Africa].
 From time to time ships come from Mecca and other towns of Hejaz and stop for a while in this port.

-According to Abdur Razzak, some ambassadors of Mirza Shah Rukh while returning from Bengal had to stay at Calicut.
-They had described the wealth, prosperity and power of Shah Rukh's realm to the Samoothiri, the ruler of Calicut.
-The Samoothiri had also heard from reliable people that the rulers of the inhabited quarter of the globe, east and west, land and sea, had sent emissaries and messages to [Shah Rukh's] court, which they considered the solution to their every need and refuge of their every hope.
-This time the Mirza was called upon to regulate an outstanding dispute between the Sultanates of Bengal and Jaunpur.
+According to Abdur Razzak, some ambassadors of Mirza Shah Rukh, had to stop by Calicut during their return from Bengal.
+These ambassadors had conveyed to Samoothiri, the ruler of Calicut, an account of the wealth, prosperity, and strength of Shah Rukh's realm.
+The Samoothiri had also heard from reliable sources that rulers from all corners of the world - land, sea, east and west - had sent emissaries and messages to Shah Rukh's court, which they considered the solution to their every need and refuge of their hopes.
+Most recently, Mirza was asked to settle the ongoing dispute between the Sultanates of Bengal and Jaunpur.

-Having heard of all this, the Samoothiri gathered all sorts of gifts and tribute and sent a messenger to say that in his port in the Friday prayer and the holiday prayer the khutba of Islam was recited, and if the Persian monarch would allow it, they would recite the khutba in his royal name.
+Razzak further notes that: Upon learning all this, the Samoothiri assembled numerous gifts and tribute and sent a messenger to inform Mirza that the Islamic kutbah was recited in his port during the Friday prayer and the holiday prayer, requesting that if the Persian monarch permitted it, they would recite the kutbah in his royal name.

-When Abdur Razzak landed at Calicut he saw a tribe of people of which he had not seen before.
-They were black and they went about with nearly naked bodies, wearing only pieces of cloth, extending from navels to above their knees, called langots.
-In one hand they bore a dagger and in the other a leather shield.
+When he landed Calicut, Abdur Razzak noticed a tribe of people he had never seen before.
+The people were of a dark skin tone and clad in minimal clothing, wearing only a langot - a piece of cloth extending from the navel down to just above the knees - with a dagger and leather shield in each hand.
 Both king and beggar look alike, but the Muslims wear rich luxurious costumes like the Arabs.

-At Calicut a quarters was assigned to him, and three days after his arrival he was given an audience with the Samoothiri: "When the Samoothiri dies, his sister's son takes his place and the throne is not given to son, brother or other relative [Marumakkathayam or Matrilineal System].
+At Calicut, a quarters was allocated to Razzak, and after three days he was granted an audience with the Samoothiri, amidst a grand assembly of 2000-3000 Hindus and distinguished Muslim leaders: "When the Samoothiri dies, his sister's son takes his place [Marumakkathayam or Matrilineal System].
 No one becomes king by force.
 The Hindus are of many sorts: Brahmins, Yogis and others.
 Although they all share the same polytheism and idolatry, every group has a different system.
 There is one group whose women have multiple husbands, each of whom has a specific tasks to perform.
 They divide the day and night, and each one goes to her quarters at a specified time.
 So long as one is there no other can go in.
 The Samoothiri is of this group."

 Audience with the Samoothiri:

-When Abdur Razzak had his audience with the Samoothiri, who was in an assembly of 2000-3000 Hindus; chief Musalmans were also there.
-The letter from Shah Rukh is read out and the gifts were also handed over.
-But the Samoothiri paid little respect to the embassy, so Abdur Razzak left the court and returned to his quarters.
+During Abdur Razzak's audience with the Samoothiri, the letter from Shah Rukh was read out and the gifts were presented.
+However, the Samoothiri showed minimal respect towards the embassy.
+Consequently, Abdur Razzak left the court and returned to his quarters.

-Final Words of Abdur Razzak About Calicut: From Calicut vessels are continually sailing for Mecca, mostly carrying pepper.
-The inhabitants of Calicut are adventurous sailors and are known as 'Sons of China'.
+Abdur Razzak's Final Words on Calicut: Vessels from Calicut regularly sail to Mecca, mostly laden with pepper.
+The people of Calicut are adventurous sailors and are known as 'Sons of China'.
 The pirates of the sea do not molest the ships of Calicut.
 Everything is procurable in that port.
 Nobody can kill cow which is held so sacred that they rub the ashes of its dung upon their forehead.